Skip to Content

 Skin Tears and Lacerations

-Skin tears and lacerations are prone to bacterial or fungal infections, and when left untreated, can spread fairly quickly.
+Sometimes a simple skin laceration can become a non-healing wound.
+When these injuries are not properly treated, they are prone to fast-spreading bacterial and fungal infections.
 After diagnosis, your doctor will recommend a treatment plan that may consist of surgery or a course of antibiotics.

 doctor-icon-red